Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

-A 16-dim space hosts four entangled qubits: $n=2^4$.
-The smallest 16-dim critical MMPH with nine hyperedges 70-9 we obtained via dimensional upscaling, shown in Fig.~\ref{fig:16d}(b), confirms our result from \cite{waeg-aravind-pra-17} according to which MMPHs in an even dimensional space $n\ge10$ require at most nine hyperedges.
+16D space hosts four entangled qubits: $n=2^4$.
+The smallest 16D critical MMPH with nine hyperedges 70-{\bf 9} we obtained via dimensional upscaling from the master 80-855, shown in Fig.~\ref{fig:16d}(b), confirms our result from \cite{waeg-aravind-pra-17} according to which $4n$D MMPHs (for positive integers $n$) require at most nine hyperedges, and at most fifteen hyperedges in dimensions 4n+2.